-Adult Bible Fellowships (ABFs) meet on Sunday mornings from 9-10:10am.
+Adult Bible Fellowships (ABFs) meet on Sunday mornings from 9-10:10am (September-June).
 If you would like to learn more about adult education at Pearce, contact Laura Cockrell at email@example.com.

 - Applying a Biblical Worldview to Current Events: Ron Follansbee and Aimee Lyon, facilitators.
-A discussion-based class that will relate topics in the news with relevant Scripture.
-The focus will be on how to apply the Bible to everyday life.
+A discussion-based class that relates current news with relevant Scripture, focusing on how to apply the Bible to everyday life.
 Each week stands alone, so feel free to join the class any time.
 (Room 139, education wing)

 - The Practice of Godliness: James Kerwin and Rod Bassett, facilitators.
 A continuing discussion-based study of the book The Practice of Godliness, by Jerry Bridges.
 This term’s lessons will focus on godly virtues and how we pursue them.
 Godliness has value for all things, holding promise for both the present life and the life to come.
 Since each class stands alone, participants are welcome to join during any class.
 It is recommended that participants obtain the book; however, it is not required.
 Cost of the book is approximately $10.
 (Room 81, lower education wing)